keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/appcontext.md

 ## Differences between versions

-The `KeptnAppContext` resource is new in the `v1` version of the lifecycle operator.
+The `KeptnAppContext` resource is new in the `v1beta1` version of the lifecycle operator.
+Versions `v1beta1` and `v1` are fully compatible.

 ## See also